Mathiazom/bibtek/user_stories.md

 ## Personal profile with its own library available online (us-6)

-As a user I would like to have my own profile that has my library of books online such that I can have access to that library wherever I go
+As a user I would like to have my own profile, which has my library of books online, such that I can have access to that library wherever I go

 ## Log in to library (us-7)